 Pricing

 Both apps are free.
-X-plore has a donate-ware "donate" version that removes a nag screen.
+X-plore has a donate-ware "donate" version that removes a small nag screen prompt.
 AnExplorer has an optional Pro upgrade for advanced features.
+Neither app requires payment for core functionality.